schuderer/mllaunchpad/docs/about.rst

 ------------------------------------------------------------------------------

-ML Launchpad is an extensible Python package which makes it easy to publish Machine Learning models as
+ML Launchpad is an extensible Python package which makes it easy to publish machine learning models as
-RESTful APIs.
+RESTful APIs or microservices.

-It separates the Machine Learning side
+It separates the machine learning code
-(how to train, test and to predict) from the environment-specific aspects (local or cloud deployment of the API, database connections, format validation, model storage, etc.)
+(training, testing and predicting) from the environment-specific aspects (local or cloud deployment, API, database connections, format validation, model storage, etc.)

-Configure and deploy ML Launchpad *once*, and the model developer can publish an unlimited number of different Machine Learning algorithms as they are needed, relieving them of having to deal with deployment specifics.
+As Data Scientist, you can focus on the machine learning part of the problem, and don't have to deal with deployment specifics.
+As a DevOps Engineer, you set up deployment *once*, and the uniformity of ML Launchpad applications makes it easy to re-use that setup for a broad variety of machine learning solutions.

-While most approaches for streamlining Machine Learning solutions force you to select a particular set of machine learning libraries and/or a particular platform, ML Launchpad is agnostic to those, retaining the flexibility to choose any algorithm and any
+While most approaches for streamlining machine learning solutions force you to select a particular set of machine learning libraries and/or a particular platform, ML Launchpad is agnostic to those, retaining the flexibility to choose any algorithm and any